Silage, slurry and other livestock manure storage

 When calculating the required capacity of your steel or concrete store, you’ll need to include a minimum of 300 millimetres of freeboard.
 For earth-banked stores you’ll need a minimum of 750 millimetres, and you must maintain this freeboard during use.
 Freeboard is the vertical distance between the crest of your tank or the lowest point on your lagoon bank and the slurry surface.

-You will need capacity to allow for storage of all slurry produced and contaminated rainfall for The Water Resources (Control of Agricultural Pollution)(Wales) Regulations 2021 defined storage periods.
-Five months for cattle and six months for pigs and poultry.
+You will need capacity to allow for storage of all slurry produced and contaminated rainfall to meet all requirements of the Water Resources (Control of Agricultural Pollution)(Wales) Regulations 2021 as well as the defined storage periods which are five months for cattle and six months for pigs and poultry.

 What this means for you will depend on;